-In addition, Oklahoma law provides for civil actions against shoplifters in addition to criminal charges.
-Oklahoma statute provides that a shop owner may sue the shoplifter in civil court for the retail price of the goods stolen if they are unsalable as a result of the crime or for a percentage of the diminished value of the merchandise plus attorneys’ fees and costs.
+Oklahoma law has provisions for civil actions against shoplifters in addition to criminal charges.
+A business owner may sue a shoplifter in civil court for the retail price of the goods stolen or for a percentage of the diminished value of the merchandise plus attorneys’ fees and costs.

-A civil action can be brought against an adult who commits the shoplifting as well as against the parent of a minor to commits the shoplifting offense.
 In addition, the court allows punitive damages.
 Public service can be ordered in lieu of exemplary damages.
 The public service ordered must satisfy the damages assessed by the court at the federal minimum wage level, and must fall between $50 and $500.
 Okla.
 Stat. tit.
-21 § 1731.1.
+21 § 1731.1

 Free Consultation: Tulsa Defense Lawyer

 A shoplifting conviction can be costly.
 People who shoplift exposes themselves to possible incarceration, a multitude of financial penalties, and the problems that come with having a criminal record.

 These losses can devastate your life.
 Retain an experienced Tulsa defense lawyer who will work hard to protect you.

 Wirth Law Office’s Tulsa criminal defense lawyers offer free initial consultations so we can learn the facts of your case and offer realistic suggestions about how your matter might be resolved.